aronnelson/objcCommander/README.md

 1: Enable Siri in Capabilities tab of your project.

-2: Add the Intents framework in the Linked Frameworks and Libraries tab.Under target->General
+2: Add the Intents framework in the Linked Frameworks and Libraries tab.
+Under target->General

 3: In the project plist, add an entry: NSUserActivityTypes with string = project bundle ID.activity name.
 For example: com.awesomeapps.myawesomeapp.myactivity

-4: Create a NSUserActivity and make it current once.
+4: Create a NSUserActivity.
 Set two variables to true, setEligibleForSearch and setEligibleForPrediction.
+Make it current once.

 This will make it available to Siri.

 For example: (k_activityID is your bundle ID+activity name For example: com.awesomeapps.myawesomeapp.myactivity)